 Radiation treatments are much like x-rays and are not painful.
 The most common side effects are skin irritation and severe tiredness (fatigue).
 Fatigue is especially common when treatments go on for several weeks.
 It’s a feeling of extreme tiredness and low energy, which often does not get better with rest.
 People also report fatigue caused by the daily trips to the hospital to get their radiation treatments.

-Many people work throughout the course of their radiation treatments, though it’s common for them to adjust their schedules or work fewer hours until they feel better.
-Sometimes people are not able to keep working during treatment because of the extreme fatigue or other side effects.
+Many people are able to keep up their normal activities throughout the course radiation treatments, though it’s common for them to adjust their schedules or need more rest until they feel better.

 Is cancer treatment worse than cancer?

 This is a common myth that can shorten lives.
 People who believe that cancer treatment is worse than cancer itself might not follow through with treatments that can prolong life or even cure their cancer.

 It’s easy to understand the source of this myth.
 Often people diagnosed with cancer have never had any symptoms or pain.
 For others, the symptoms have just started and are not too bad yet.
 But once the treatment starts, they often begin to feel pretty sick.
 It’s true that chemo, radiation, and surgery can cause distressing and sometimes serious side effects.
 But most of them can be treated and will go away after treatment ends, and cancer treatment can be life-saving.
 If cancer is not treated at all, symptoms tend to become worse and worse.